 Try other fruits like raspberries, blueberries and blackberries.

 Full Recipe Ingredients/Instructions are available in the recipe card at the bottom of the post.
 However, you can find important tips/tricks in the post like how to store, reheat and substitutes.

 How To Make Strawberry Jam In The Microwave?

-Remove the cup from the microwave (it will be extremely hot and steamy; be careful), stir.
+Step 6: Remove the cup from the microwave (it will be extremely hot and steamy; be careful), stir.
 Then cook in increments of 2 minutes.
 For a total of about 11 to 14 minutes for fresh strawberries and 14 to 18 minutes if using frozen strawberries.

 Alternative Cooking Methods

 Stove Top - Bring the preserve mixture to a simmer over medium heat.
 Cook for about 10 minutes or until it begins to thicken.
 Watching closely to not burn (lower heat if necessary, whisking every few minutes.
 Let the jam cool off completely.
 The jam will thicken as it cools.
 Transfer to a clean jar and store in the refrigerator for up to two weeks